usnistgov/Hilbert/README.rst

 Hilbert - Discrete Hilbert Transform Implementations
 ============================================================

-**Hilbert** is a project that will contain numerous implementations (and approximations) of the discrete Hilbert transform.
+**Hilbert** is a project that will contain numerous implementations of the Hilbert transform for discrete data.

 Currently, this package is a work in progress and should probably **not be used**.